deysipaniagua7/Project-4/README.md

 # Project-4: Job Fraud Detection Using BERT & Logistic Regression
 ## Project Overview
 This project focuses on detecting fraudulent job postings using natural language processing (NLP) techniques.
-Leveraging the power of DistilBERT embeddings and a logistic regression classifier, we built a robust pipeline to analyze job description text and classify listings as either fraudulent or non-fraudulent.
+Leveraging the power of DistilBERT embeddings and a logistic regression classifier, we built a robust pipeline to analyze job description text and classify listings as either fraudulent or non-fraudulent.The main goal of this project is to identify fake job listings based solely on text data—helping protect users from scams and misleading offers.

 ## Dataset Source
 Due file size limitations, we were unable to upload a .csv file into our repo.
 Thus, we have provided the direct link to the dataset below: